Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

    :width: 10cm

 #.
 An interactive map (View on the map) shows you the features mask placed over the input image.
-This's the fastest way to preview the output results.
+This is the fastest way to preview the output results.

 .. figure:: _static/preview_map.png
    :name: Preview map